8thlight/machine-learning/README.md

 make packages
 ```

+Install and lock packages always through `make`, as it will handle different platforms for you.
+If a new platform is not supported, please update the Makefile appropriately, or create a new platform directory if necessary.
+This should be a temporary fix, as Pipenv creates multi-platform Pipfile.lock [support](https://github.com/pypa/pipenv/issues/5130).

 ## Running examples
 Every file in the `cli/` folder is an independent example available through
 CLI commands.
 Use `python <file>.py --help` to see the available options